JRMeyer/jrmeyer.github.io/_posts/2016-12-15-DNN-AM-Kaldi.markdown

 4. all training diagnostics (no more validation examples)
 5. final model combination
 6. weighting of posteriors of silence phones
+7. "mixing up" the number of nodes before the Softmax layer

 <br/>